TBleess/Website_New/pages/2_BirthsDeathsMig/index.md

 - [Components of Change](/births-deaths-migration/data/components-change.html).
 This user defined lookup illustrates estimates and forecasts of births, deaths and net migration data as prepared annually by the State Demography Office for Colorado and counties 1970 to 2050.
 - [IRS County In and Out Migration](https://dola.colorado.gov/demog_webapps/irsm_parameters.jsf). *Change* This page will allow users to obtain in & out migration data as prepared by the IRS.
 The data are taken from the Master File of Individual Income Tax returns filed with the IRS.
 For a more detailed description click here.
 - [Net Migration by Age Comparison](https://dola.colorado.gov/demog_webapps/netMigrationByAgeComparison.jsf): *Change* Interactive charts of net migration by 5 year age groups starting in 1995 through our current forecast.
-- The [U.S. Census Bureau\'s Estimates Program](http://www.census.gov/popest/counties/counties.html) produces annual data on births, deaths (natural increase) and net migration for states and counties.
+- The [U.S. Census Bureau\'s Estimates Program (census.gov)](http://www.census.gov/popest/counties/counties.html) produces annual data on births, deaths (natural increase) and net migration for states and counties.